 What to Consider When Hiring a Plumber

-When hiring a plumber, there are several things that you want to take into consideration, such as whether they give written warranties, and if certain projects require permits.
+When hiring a plumber, there are several things that you want to take into consideration, such as whether they give written warranties and if certain projects require permits and building codes to be followed to perform the plumbing job correctly.

-You want to hire someone who can give you a reasonable estimate of how long the project will take, and if there are options for different materials, you’ll want them to readily explain them instead of automatically quoting the most expensive one.
+You want to hire a good plumber, someone who can give you a reasonable estimate of how long the project will take, and if there are options for different materials, you’ll want them to readily explain them instead of automatically quoting the most expensive one.

 Questions to Ask the References

-When you do contact the plumber’s references, you’ll want to ask them a series of questions, such as, “Were you happy with their work?”
+When you do contact the plumber’s references, you’ll want to ask them a series of important questions, such as, “Were you happy with their work?”, “Did they solve your plumbing problems and clean up when done?”

-You’ll also want to know if the job was completed on time if there were any unexpected expenses if they would use the plumber again, and lastly, you want to ask them, “Would you recommend the plumber to your friends and family?”
+You’ll also want to know if the job was completed on time if there were any unexpected expenses, if they would use the plumber again, and lastly, you want to ask them, “Would you recommend the plumbing company to your friends and family?”

 We hope this list helps.
 If you would like to ask our Kansas City plumbers these questions, please don’t hesitate to pick up the phone and give us a call!